 Nepal is a federal democratic republican state.
 The President, as the head of state, performs his/her duties in accordance with Part 6 of Article 66 of the Constitution of Nepal and the Federal law.
 The President shall promote the national unity of Nepal, whose main duty is to abide by and protect the Constitution of Nepal.

 Part 8 of the Constitution talks about the Federal Legislature.
 According to article 83, there shall be a Federal Legislature consisting of two Houses to be known as the House of Representatives and the National Assembly, which together shall be called the Federal Parliament.
-The Federal Parliament consists of total 334 members.
-The House of Representatives shall consist of a total of two hundred and seventy-five members and the National Assembly shall consist of fifty-nine members.
+The Federal Parliament consists of a total 334 members.
+The House of Representatives shall consist of a total of 275 members and the National Assembly shall consist of 59 members.

 An Ordinance so promulgated … shall have the same force and effect as an Act.
 However, … every such Ordinance:

-(c) Shall, unless rendered ineffective or repealed under sub-clause (a) or (b), ipso facto cease to be effective at the expiration of sixty days after the day on which a meeting of both Houses is held.
+- Shall, unless rendered ineffective or repealed under sub-clause (a) or (b), ipso facto ceases to be effective at the expiration of 60 days after the day on which a meeting of both Houses is held.

 The District Court is the Court of first instance, against the judgment of which the Court of Appeal hears the appeal.
 Besides, the Constitution provides for establishing special types of courts or tribunals under the judicial control of the Supreme Court to deal with special types of cases, which include four Revenue Tribunals, one Administrative Court, one Labor Court and one special court.